SimpleLuke/100-days-of-code/README.md

 ### Day 50:  September 22, 2022

-**Today's Progress**: Back to the basic, take some revision about the CSS.
+**Today's Progress**: Back to the basic, take some revision about the CSS grid.

-**Thoughts**: CSS takes time to master, but don't spend time to just memorize all those properties.
-Practice it with JavaScript in real world project.
+**Thoughts**: Today I am thinking whether I should find a non-devlopment full-time or part-time job for living whilte learning programming and hunting for a web developer position.